-n14 In contrast, in cases where ability to pay is listed as a statutory penalty factor, the EPA bears the burden of proof as to the appropriateness of the penalty, taking all factors into account, including ability to pay.
+14 In contrast, in cases where ability to pay is listed as a statutory penalty factor, the EPA bears the burden of proof as to the appropriateness of the penalty, taking all factors into account, including ability to pay.
 Thus, the EPA must demonstrate that it considered each statutory penalty factor and that the proposed penalty is supported by its analysis of the penalty factors.
 Then, the burden of production shifts to the respondent, but the burden of persuasion remains with the EPA.
 A respondent's inability to pay is not an affirmative defense because the EPA, by operation of statute, must show that it considered such factor as part of its prima facie case.
-Further, an affirmative defense based on inability to pay does not arise when the statute does not specifically provide for such and only identifies it as a penalty factor.
+Further, an affirmative defense based on inability to pay does not arise considered Respondent's ability-to-pay claim pursuant to its application of EPA's Ability-to-Pay Policy, an Agency general penalty policy.
+Pursuant to 40 C.F.R. § 22.27(b), an ALJ must consider any civil penalty guidelines issued under the Act, but the Ability-to-Pay Policy does not reflect that it was issued under RCRA.